norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

 | [Tutorials Home](index.md) | [Previous](CompilationMac.md) | [Next](Introduction.md) |
 | :--- | :---: | ---: |

-# Installation of CGAL on Windows using MSVC
+# Installation of libpointmatcher on Windows using MSVC

 This tutorial will guide you through the different steps to install libpointmatcher and its dependencies.